Zeng-Amber/ZENG-Amber/README.md

 ## Project Overview

-An online retail shop, a global e-commerce company, offers a wide range of product categories across Asia, Europe, and North America. &nbsp;An Tableau interactive dashboard can be checked [here](https://public.tableau.com/app/profile/yining.zeng/viz/OnlineRetailShop_17281331942810/Dashboard1).
+_An Tableau interactive dashboard can be checked [here](https://public.tableau.com/app/profile/yining.zeng/viz/OnlineRetailShop_17281331942810/Dashboard1)._

-This project provides insights and recommendations in the following key areas:
+**An online retail shop, a global e-commerce company, offers a wide range of product categories across Asia, Europe, and North America.
+This project provides insights and recommendations in the following key areas:**

 * **Sales Trends Analysis**: Evaluates KPIs such as revenue, order volume, and average order value (AOV).